-- Answer questions to confirm you are able to join the study - Be randomly assigned to one of four study groups.
-Neither you nor the study staff will be able to choose your group or change the group you have been placed into.
-Women in all study groups will have the same study visit schedule. - Discuss any health or medical problems you may have had in the past or are currently experiencing. - Have a blood sample collected [SITE TO INSERT AMOUNT] to test the health of your blood, liver and kidneys and for HIV infection.
-We also will collect blood in the event there is a question about your lab results in the future.
-Finally blood will be collected at multiple time points to measure the amount of study drug in your body over time, specifically at hours 1, 2, 4, and 6 hours after the ring has been in place.
-To collect these blood samples, an intravenous cannula (IV tube) may be placed, flushed and kept in place for the blood draws during the 6 hours after ring placement. - Provide vaginal fluid at multiple time points to measure the amount of study drug in your vagina.
+- Answer questions to confirm you are able to join the study. - Be randomly assigned to one of two study groups.
+You will not know which group you are in until the study is completed.
+The study clinician who provides the vaginal ring to participants may know the dose strength of the ring you receive.
+Participants in all study groups will have the same study visit schedule. - Discuss any health or medical problems you may have had in the past or are currently experiencing. - Have a blood sample collected [SITE TO INSERT AMOUNT] to test the health of your blood, liver and kidneys and to test for infections that typically are passed through sex, including HIV.
+You will be made aware of these results when they are ready.
+We also will collect blood in case there is a question about your lab results in the future.
+Finally, blood will be collected at multiple time points to measure the amount of study drug in your body over time, specifically 1, 2, 4, and 6 hours after the ring has been in place.
+An intravenous cannula (IV tube) may be placed, flushed and kept in place for the blood draws during the 6 hours after ring insertion. - Test your urine for pregnancy - Have a vaginal fluid sample collected at multiple time points to measure the amount of study drug in your vagina over time.
 This will be collected when the ring is inserted and approximately 1, 2, 4, and 6 hours after the ring has been in place.
-You will be asked to collect these samples.
+You will be asked to collect these samples via swab(s), like a Q-tip.
 Study staff will provide you with more information as to how and where to place the swab and how to collect the fluid.

-Receive and insert the study ring.
+- Receive and insert the study ring.
 Study staff may help you insert the study ring if you cannot do it on your own.
-All participants will have an exam to ensure the ring is inserted correctly.

-This visit will take longer than most because we will check your blood and vaginal fluids over a period of 6 hours.
+All participants will have an exam to ensure the ring is inserted correctly. - This visit will take longer than most because we will check your blood and vaginal fluids over a period of 6 hours.